 immunity against diseases similar in symptoms to influenza, but

-protection for the next season, because each epidemic season is characterized
+protection for the next season, because each epidemic season is characterized by

-its most common strains of influenza virus.
+their most common strains of influenza virus.

-treatment that coincided with vaccination, or previous
+treatment that coincided with vaccination or preceded

 The vaccine should not be used if the color of the suspension is uncharacteristic or

-presence of foreign particles.
+presence of foreign particles in it.

-The use of this vaccine does not affect the ability to drive
+The use of this vaccine does not affect the ability to drive a car.

-or other technology.
+or other equipment.

 The doctor should be informed about all cases of adverse reactions, not

-limited to those listed in this manual.
+limited to those listed in these instructions.

 hepatitis C and especially human T-lymphotropic virus type 1